geoffswc/2024-UCSF-DSOS-Python-SQL-Fall-Workshops/README.md

 We created this notebook using Google Colab, but it should work if you open it with Jupyter Notebook on your laptop or workstation.
 This notebook contains to read a CSV file containing Covid testing data from Carbon Health into a pandas dataframe.

+Some of the code in this notebook was generated through Colab's AI coding assistant.
+We will continue to use this tool throughout the workshop series.
+You can identify code that was AI generated through the prompt, which is added at the start of the code cell with the text "#prompt:" prepended to the instructions issued to the AI asstant.

 For more information on this data set, see: https://covidclinicaldata.org